ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/iPodMAME/ReadMe from Keripo.txt

   directory.
 Place your legally obtained  rom files in their proper folders. iPodMAME expects that the folders be named the as the expected game name.
-- If you have an iPod video and/or you want to configure the screen/controls, edit the "Conf/ipodmame.ini" file.

 Original: